OVERVIEW: The Bureau of Creative Works is a small collective of filmmakers who seek to bridge the gap between short films and engaged audiences.

-PROFILE: The Bureau of Creative Works is a film collective that works to bridge the gap between filmmakers and engaged audiences.
+PROFILE: The Bureau of Creative Works is a film collective that works to bridge the gap between filmmakers and engaged audiences and seeks to support and premier “the best independent filmmakers working in short film.”
 The bureau supports independent creators of short films through its Short Film Grant program.

-Grantseekers should note that awards here are small.
+Grant seekers should note that awards here are small.
 Selected filmmakers receive a one-time grant of between $1,500 and $3,000.
-Of the small sums, the bureau says it's “not a finishing fund—this is meant to be a fun, quick, exciting endeavor...”
+Of the small sums, the bureau says it is “not a finishing fund—this is meant to be a fun, quick, exciting endeavor...”

 The Bureau of Creative Works announces open calls for submissions throughout the year.
 Selected filmmakers should expect to be contacted by the bureau four to six weeks after the official submission window closes.